-If you’re not following along on Instagram, then you might not know that we got cats!
-Yes, like so many other people in the midst of a pandemic induced lockdown, we decided to get a pet.
-But of course this wasn’t a spur of the moment decision.
+If you’re not following along on Instagram, then you might not know that we have cats!
+Yes, like so many other people in the midst of a pandemic-induced lockdown, we decided to get a pet.
+But of course, this wasn’t a spur-of-the-moment decision.
 Richard and I have always wanted pets.
 We’ve been planning on adopting cats once we moved out of the flat and into someplace with a yard.

-Enter the cutest little fluffballs you ever did see… Moose and Smudge!
+Enter the cutest little fluffballs you ever see… Moose and Smudge!

 They really made lockdown just the absolute best.
 I still find myself looking back at photos and videos from when they were wee little things and it makes me want to get more kittens aaaaaall over again.
 (Richard keeps saying no.)

 Anyways, what was this post meant to be about again?
 Ahh, right.
 My secret cat door.